AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXObject/README.md

 CAEXObject Class
 ================
-AutomationML 2.1 APIThe class CAEXObject is derived from CAEXBasicObject, augmented by the CAEX Attributes Name(required) and ID(optional).
+The class CAEXObject is derived from CAEXBasicObject, augmented by the CAEX Attributes Name(required) and ID(optional).

 Inheritance Hierarchy